Vibe-code with discipline

 | Account safety | Each project pins its account; identity is verified fail-closed before any dispatch | |

-| Multi-runtime | Runtime-neutral core with personas and model tiers (frontier / standard / light); Claude Code today, adapter seam for codex, cursor, and others | |
+| Multi-runtime | Runtime-neutral core with portable tiers (frontier / standard / light); Claude Code and Codex are supported, while unimplemented adapters remain fail-closed | |

 | Protect | Posture profiles | Repo hygiene as named, applyable configuration — rulesets, settings, secret scanning, org-level rules |